Optimal destabilization of K-unstable Fano varieties via stability thresholds: Introduction

 \begin{thm} Let $(X,\Delta)$ be a log Fano pair.
 Let $\mu\in (0,1]$ be a real number.
 Then $(X,\Delta)$ is $\mu$-twisted K-semistable (resp.
 K-stable) if and only if $\Fut_{1-\mu}(\cX,\Delta_{\tc};\cL)\geq 0$ (resp. $> 0$) for any normal non-trivial special test configuration $(\cX,\Delta_{\tc};\cL)$ of $(X,\Delta)$. \end{thm}

-\begin{remark} There are different types of optimal destabilization of Fano varieties in literature.
-Note that an optimal destabilization in our sense minimizes the generalized Futaki invariant divided by the minimum norm of Dervan \cite{Der16} (see Theorem \ref{thm:main-twisted=delta} and Proposition \ref{prop:infFut/I-J}).
+\begin{remark} There are different types of optimal destabilization of Fano varieties in the literature.
+Note that an optimal destabilization in our sense minimizes the generalized Futaki invariant divided by the minimum norm of Dervan \cite{Der16} (see Theorems \ref{thm:main1}, \ref{thm:main-twisted=delta}, and Proposition \ref{prop:infFut/I-J}).

-\begin{enumerate} \item In \cite{Don05, Sze08, CSW18, Der19, His19, Xia19} etc., an optimal destabilization of a K-unstable Fano variety refers to a test configuration which minimizes the generalized Futaki invariant divided by the $L^2$-norm. \item In \cite{CSW18, DS16b}, an optimal $\bR$-degeneration of a K-unstable Fano manifold maximizing the $H$-invariant is produced by the K\"ahler-Ricci flow. \item In \cite{Li15, LX17}, it is conjectured that there exists a unique valuation $v^{\rm m}$ that minimizes normalized volume functional over the affine cone $C(X,-r(K_X+\Delta))$ of a K-unstable Fano variety $(X,\Delta)$, moreover $v^{\rm m}$ has finitely generated graded algebra (known as Stable Degeneration Conjecture).
-Assuming this conjecture, we obtain a unique finitely generated filtration of the anti-pluricanonical ring $R(X,-r(K_X+\Delta))$, which provides an optimal destabilization of $(X,\Delta)$ over an affine toric variety in an appropriate sense. \item Based on the theory of optimal destabilizations introduced in this paper, in a forthcoming work \cite{BHLLX}, the first two authors, Halpern-Leistner, and Xu will study the relation between Conjecture \ref{conj:odc} and the conjecture on properness of K-moduli spaces. \end{enumerate} \end{remark}
+\begin{enumerate} \item In \cite{Don05, Sze08, CSW18, Der19, His19, Xia19} etc., an optimal destabilization of a K-unstable Fano variety refers to a test configuration which minimizes the generalized Futaki invariant divided by the $L^2$-norm. \item In \cite{CSW18, DS16b}, an optimal $\bR$-degeneration of a K-unstable Fano manifold maximizing the $H$-invariant is produced by the K\"ahler-Ricci flow.
+In \cite{HL20, BLXZ21}, the uniqueness and existence of the $\bR$-degeneration is verified using an algebraic approach.

+\item In \cite{Li18, LX17}, it was conjectured that there exists a unique valuation $v^{\rm m}$ that minimizes normalized volume functional over the affine cone $C(X,-r(K_X+\Delta))$ of a K-unstable Fano variety $(X,\Delta)$, moreover $v^{\rm m}$ is quasimonomial and has finitely generated graded algebra (known as the Stable Degeneration Conjecture).
+All but the finite generation is known by \cite{Blu18,Xu19,XZ20}.
+Assuming this conjecture, we obtain a unique finitely generated filtration of the anti-pluricanonical ring $R(X,-r(K_X+\Delta))$, which provides an optimal destabilization of $(X,\Delta)$ over an affine toric variety in an appropriate sense.